 Leon McMorrow has been a German-English and Italian-English translator and editor since the 1970s.
 He worked within or directly for hospitals (Medical Records) and medical companies before going into full-time freelance work in the mid-1990s.
 Leon loves medical translation humor -- why should nurses have all the fun!

-AITI certified (English into Italian and German into Italian) since 1991 and an ATA associate member since 2012.
+AITI certified (English into Italian and German into Italian) since 1991 and an ATA associate member since 2012, and she is the 2014 winner of the Aurora Borealis Prize for Outstanding Translation of Non-Fiction Literature (FIT-IFT).
 Metella loves traveling, reading, photography, movies, and the arts, and has a husband and five kids that she shares her life with.
 For more information on her work, please visit www.italian-medical-translator.eu.

 Cornelia Riedl is interested in medical translation from German into English.
 She earned undergraduate and graduate degrees at the University of Wisconsin-Madison and is currently employed in the health care field at a local hospital in Milwaukee, Wisconsin.
 She also works with her husband who is an ATA-certified Russian into English translator.